Not an easy sentence to think, let alone type where you intend others to read it.

 Yes I am racist and I go out of my way to be kind to, smile at, chat with, the people of color I encounter in day to day life.

-Yes I am racist and so is Paula Deen** and so, my dear White reader, are you.
+Yes I am racist and so is Paula Deen** and so is Kelly Osbourne, and so my dear White reader, are you.

 Really.
 It’s okay to admit it.
 The word won’t brand you or consign you to hell.
 It’s just a word.
 It’s not poison.
 It’s not acid.
 It need not destroy you on contact.
 It needn’t make you irredeemable or a pariah.